mikekolling1966/cr_powerbi/README.md

 # ESA CRM Analytics — Power BI Solution

 > Full CRM analytics solution for the ESA D365 CRM (Dataverse) production environment.
 Covers customer and contact metrics, GDPR consent tracking, onboarding project monitoring, marketing performance, and infrastructure health.
-Data flows from Dataverse through Microsoft Fabric into a shared semantic model, surfaced in a single Power BI report.
+Data flows from Dataverse through Microsoft Fabric into a unified semantic model, surfaced in a single Power BI report.

 ---

 ## Overview

-This solution connects to the ESA D365 CRM production Dataverse environment, pulls data into Microsoft Fabric via notebooks and dataflows, and exposes it through a five-page Power BI report.
+This solution connects to the ESA D365 CRM production Dataverse environment, pulls data into Microsoft Fabric via a notebook and a dataflow, and exposes it through a five-page Power BI report.

 | Page | What it shows |
 |---|---|